irmen/bouldercaves/README.md

 # Boulder Caves
 A Boulder Dash (tm) clone in pure python.
-Includes a cave editor.
+Includes a cave editor so you can make your own game!

 Requirements to run this:
 - Python 3.5 +